svenssonjoel/svenssonjoel.github.com/pages/src/zynq_hls_opencl/index.md

 ![image](./media/hls_icons_export.jpg)

-The choices we make in the “Export RTL” dialog are shown in figure [10](#fig:hls12).
-We choose “IP Catalog” and VHDL as the desired language.
+In the “Export RTL” dialog we choose “IP Catalog” and VHDL as the desired language.
 One can also provide identification details using “Configuration” button but we leave these settings unchanged.